ReinUsesLisp/sirit/README.md

 A runtime SPIR-V assembler.
 It aims to ease dynamic SPIR-V code generation without calling external applications (like Khronos' `spirv-as`)

-Its design aims to move code that does not belong to the application in the library without, limitting its functionality.
+Its design aims to move code that does not belong in the application to the library, without limiting its functionality.

-What it does for you:
+What Sirit does for you:
 * Sort declaration opcodes
 * Handle types and constant duplicates
 * Emit SPIR-V opcodes

-What does not do for you:
+What Sirit won't do for you:
-* Avoid ID duplicates (emitting the same instruction twice)
+* Avoid ID duplicates (e.g. emitting the same label twice)
 * Dump code to disk
-* Handle code blocks/branches
+* Handle control flow
 * Compile from a higher level language